opnsense/docs/source/contribute.rst

 * `github <https://github.com/opnsense/core/>`__ and  `create a issue <https://github.com/opnsense/core/issues/new>`__
   and mention you volunteer for taking on the development task (we will correctly label it as enhancement or feature)
-* find one of us on IRC/Freenode (#opnsense) and see if we are available to discuss your idea.
+* find one of us on IRC/Libera Chat (#opnsense) and see if we are available to discuss your idea.

 ------------------